BryanKAdams/FetchTakeHome/README.md

 - Android Studio Jellyfish | 2023.3.1 Patch 1 or later
 - Git
-- JDK 11 or newer
+- JDK 11 or newer (recommended for development, although the project targets JVM 1.8)

 ### Cloning the Repository